 For LMT Connection, Funk is the Final Frontier

-Veteran soul group LMT Connection has been turning music fans into full-blown funkateers for more than a quarter century, playing over 6500 shows, helmed by a front man on the cusp of his 73rd birthday.
-True masters of their craft, they’ve toured internationally and released six self-produced albums independently, without the support of a record company.
+Veteran soul group LMT Connection has been turning music fans into full-blown funkateers for more than 33 years, playing over 6500 shows, helmed by a front man on the cusp of his 76th birthday.
+True masters of their craft, they've toured internationally and released seven self-produced albums independently, without the support of a record company.

 Born in Atlanta and raised in Detroit, singer/guitarist Leroy Emmanuel was not only an active member of Motown's thriving music community at its height, supporting the likes of Marvin Gaye, Bohannon, and Bettye Lavette, but an influential artist in his own right, earning a significant cult following with his group The Fabulous Counts (Westbound Records).
 Not long after a serendipitous relocation to Niagara Falls, Canada, Emmanuel founded LMT Connection with drummer Mark Rogers and bassist John Irvine.
 The year was 1989 and the newly formed trio hit the ground running.